 Admission to the park is a $5 parking fee that can be paid in cash or via an app that you scan the QR code with your phone when you get there.

-Dogs are not allowed on the hike down to Hurricane Falls, the suspension bridge, or Sliding Rock Trail on the gorge floor.
+Dogs are not allowed on the hike down to Hurricane Falls, the suspension bridge, Sliding Rock Trail on the gorge floor, or at the lake whatsoever.
+Dogs are allowed on leash on the rim trails.

 Hours are 8 am – dark and the office is open daily 8 am – 5 pm.